kgillibrand/PIA-Port-Forwarding-Script/README.md

 Downloading and Usage

-1. Download piascript.py from the releases page or download a source code archive (includes the same script along with the License and Readme files).
+1. Download piascript.pyc from the releases page or download a source code archive (includes the non-compiled script along with the License and Readme files).

-2. Make piascript.py executable
+2. Make the script executable

 3. Create your API credentials JSON file (see above)